altocodenl/tagaway/readme.md

 ### Already implemented

 - Pivs
+   - Show onboarding if the user hasn't tagged any pivs yet, but not if the user arrives to the app with a link to a query.
+When clicking on any tag, go to grid view.
    - Show home tags when entering to the app.
 When clicking on any tag, go to grid view.
    - When coming back to the pics view from another view, always show home tags.
    - Show dialog that indicates that a click selects a piv and that a double click opens it.
 The dialog should be permanently dismissable.